ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 2 - Data Models.md

 ---

+## 2.7–2.9 Business Rules & Translating to Models
+### Section Summary
+Business rules reflect organizational policies, shaping entities, relationships, and constraints in the data model—directly impacting how information is structured, stored, and processed.

+### Real-world Case Study
+**Case Study:**
+A gym’s membership system uses business rules such as “A member may book many classes, but a class can only be booked by members with active subscriptions.”
+These rules clarify relationships in the model and automate eligibility checks.

+---

 ## 2.10 Naming Conventions

 - Use clear, descriptive names for entities and attributes.
 - Prefix attributes with entity names for clarity (e.g., CUS_CREDIT_LIMIT).
 - Good conventions make models easier to read and maintain.

+---
+### Section Summary
+Consistent naming conventions improve clarity, maintenance, and teamwork in database projects, ensuring components are easily understood and referenced.

+### Real-world Case Study
+**Case Study:**
+An airline reservation system uses prefixes such as FLT_ (flight), CNF_ (confirmation) to label attributes (e.g., FLT_NUMBER), making the database easier to navigate for developers and analysts.

 ---